 Vehicle Range to Target Sliders

 To change the range of the vehicle to a target, simply click on the orange dot within the far left range slider and drag to your chosen range.
 The blue dot represents the current vehicle range to target.
 To see the value of this range, the user can simply hover the mouse over the dot and the value will be displayed.
-The available maximum and minimum vehicle range to target is governed by the current start/stop Sonar Range
+The available maximum and minimum vehicle range to target is governed by the current start/stop Sonar Range.

 Figure 15 – Vehicle Range to Target Sliders